Chittaranjan Das: Law career

+Barrister C.R.
+Das gradually built a phenomenal legal career, overturning insolvency to become one of the wealthiest lawyers.

 In 1894 Das gave up his law practice, and went into politics during the non-cooperation movement against the British colonial government.
 He again took up the brief, and successfully defended Aurobindo Ghosh on charges of involvement in the Alipore bomb case, in 1909.
-In his Uttarpara speech, Sri Aurobindo acknowledged that Das broke his health to save him.
+In his Uttarpara speech, Sri Aurobindo acknowledged that Das broke his health to save him.He also defended many other extremists including Bhupendra Nath Dutta and Brahma Bandhab Upadhyay, all without remuneration, sacrificing his own financial gains.

 In the Alipore bomb case in 1908, Chittaranjan Das as defence counsel for Sri Aurobindo Ghosh, made this closing statement:

 My appeal to you therefore is that a man like this who is being charged with the offences imputed to him stands not only before the bar in this Court but stands before the bar of the High Court of History and my appeal to you is this: That long after this controversy is hushed in silence, long after this turmoil, this agitation ceases, long after he is dead and gone, he will be looked upon as the poet of patriotism, as the prophet of nationalism and the lover of humanity.
 Long after he is dead and gone, his words will be echoed and re-echoed not only in India, but across distant seas and lands.
 Therefore I say that the man in his position is not only standing before the bar of this Court but before the bar of the High Court of History.
 The time has come for you, sir, to consider your judgment and for you, gentlemen, to consider your verdict.

 Political career

+Chittaranjan Das after his release from prison in 1922.

+Even as Das struggled to come to his own in the legal practice, Barindra Kumar Ghose, Aurobindo's brother and emissary to Bengal from 1901 for the purpose of setting up a radical and political network, established connection with him.
+In the same year he also collaborated with the extremist leader Bipin Chandra Pal in the publication of New India.
+Das's association with Ghose brothers continued, he became a patron of the Anushilan Samiti, and was one of the three financiers of Bande Mataram, the newspaper published by Aurobindo and Pal.